simple-dmrg/simple-dmrg/docs/exercises.rst

                 >>> plt.plot(x_values, y_values)
                 >>> plt.show()

-    (c) From the above, estimate the central charge of the "Bethe phase" (1D quasi-long-range Néel phase) of the 1D Heisenberg model, and in light of that, think again about your answer to the last part of exercise 2.
+    (c) From the above, estimate the central charge :math:`c` of the "Bethe phase" (1D quasi-long-range Néel phase) of the 1D Heisenberg model, and in light of that, think again about your answer to the last part of exercise 2.

         .. hint::
             to fit a line in python::